 <a href="https://semantic.my/seo/">Learn more about SEO services</a>

-This link from the external site to semantic.my is a backlink for semantic.my.
+This link from the external site to semantic.my counts as a backlink for semantic.my.

-Google’s original algorithm (PageRank) was built on the concept that links are endorsements.
-A link from Site A to Site B indicates Site A trusts Site B’s content.
+Google’s original algorithm (PageRank) treated links as endorsements.
+A link from Site A to Site B tells Google that Site A trusts Site B’s content.
+That core principle still holds.

 Backlink benefits: